Hadean: Continents

 The amount of exposed land in the Hadean is only loosely dependent on the amount of continental crust: it also depends on the ocean level.
 In models where plate tectonics started in the Archean, Earth has a global ocean in the Hadean.
 The high heat of the mantle may have made it difficult to support high elevations in the Hadean.
 If continents did form in the Hadean, their growth competed with outgassing of water from the mantle.
 Continents may have appeared in the mid-Hadean, and then disappeared under a thick ocean by the end of the Hadean.
 The limited amount of land has implications for the origin of life.

+Possible life

+Abundant Hadean-like geothermal microenvironments were shown by Salditt et al. to have the potential to support the synthesis and replication of RNA and thus possibly the evolution of a primitive life form.
+Porous rock systems comprising heated air-water interfaces were shown to allow ribozyme-catalyzed RNA replication of sense and antisense strands followed by subsequent strand dissociation, thus enabling combined synthesis, release and folding of active ribozymes.

+A study published in 2024 inferred the last common ancestor of all current life to have emerged during the Hadean, between 4.09 and 4.33 Ga.

+Although the early part of the Late Heavy Bombardment happened during the Hadean, the impacts were frequent only on a cosmic scale, with thousands or even millions of years between each event.
+As Earth already had oceans, life would have been possible, but vulnerable to extinction events caused by those impacts.
+The risk would not be on the frequency, but on the size of the impactor, and remains on the Moon suggest impactors bigger than the Chicxulub impactor that caused the extinction of dinosaurs.
+An impactor big enough may erase all life on the planet, although some models suggest that microscopic life may still survive if underground or in the oceanic depths.